Of all the articles I’ve ever written, this one about my dislike of Capris, written on a whim a few years ago, is my most popular.

 Why I Hate Capris

-There are a lot of angry comments about how these are not capris.
-Yes, they are.
-They have the word “Capri” on the tag.
+There are a lot of angry comments below about how these are not capris.

 They both look so terrible on me; I can’t believe I’m putting these up for all the internet to see.

-Technically speaking, most capris are made with a leg opening that becomes too narrow too quickly as it moves down the leg, making them a bunch at the knee and hug the thighs (see above).
+Technically speaking, most capris are made with a leg opening that becomes too narrow too quickly, almost like there is not enough runway, as it moves down the leg, making them bunch at the knee and hug the thighs (see above).

 The narrowness of the leg doesn’t allow the material to fall correctly, so the back of the pants “collapses.”